Abhiswain97/Hindi-Character-Recognition/README.md

 ### The app is live on huggingface spaces!
 Try it -> [Gradio-HCR](https://huggingface.co/spaces/abhiswain/Gradio-Hindi-Character-Recognition)

+> I also created this project as to understand the difference [Pytorch Lightning](https://lightning.ai/docs/pytorch/stable/) makes v/s writing the code in pure Pytorch.
+You can see it for yourself:
+> 1. Code in Pytorch Lightning -> [Lightning.py](https://github.com/Abhiswain97/Hindi-Character-Recognition/blob/master/Lightning.py)
+> 2. Code in pure Pytorch -> all the files under `src` folder

 ## Running the app locally:

 You can run the streamlit and gradio app locally.